WHITE HOUSE, CHRISTOW STREET

 The licence application was refused later in 1874.

-By 1883, Samuel Mills was classed as beer retailer, which suggests a beer off-licence.
+By 1883, Samuel Mills was keeping the beer house.

 January 31st 1868, Leicester Journal.